Want to Build an MVP App?

 Let’s now overview the key advantages that a minimum viable product concept can bring to your startup/product.

-As we mentioned earlier, many startups fail after launch as their product doesn’t solve direct needs and problems of end-users.
+As we mentioned earlier, many startups fail after launch as their product doesn’t solve the direct needs and problems of end-users.
 The key mistake here is trying to identify whether your solution has its place in the market AFTER LAUNCH.

 The collected comments, notes, and preferences of end-users allow you to answer the core questions: